ramz0312/BookAmmend/README.md

 # BookAmmend
-BookAmmend is a Web application that suggests books for users based on their choice and genre of reading.
+BookAmmend is a Web application that recommends books for users based on their choice and genre of reading.